 In December 2019, there was an outbreak of a new strain of coronavirus ("COVID-19").
 On March 11, 2020, the World Health Organization characterized the outbreak of COVID-19 as a global pandemic and recommended containment and mitigation measures.
-The United States has declared a national emergency concerning the outbreak, which has adversely impacted global activity and contributed to significant declines and volatility in financial markets.
+The United States declared a national emergency concerning the outbreak, which adversely impacted global activity and contributed to significant declines and volatility in financial markets.
 Public health and governmental authorities nationally and in affected regions have taken and continue to take extraordinary and wide-ranging actions to contain and combat the outbreak and spread of COVID-19, including restrictions on travel and business operations, quarantines, and orders and similar mandates for many individuals to substantially restrict daily activities and for many businesses to curtail or cease normal operations.
-Our business is concentrated in the Northeast and Mid-Atlantic sections of the United States.
-These areas have been and continue to be significantly impacted by the virus

-We have been designated by state and local governmental officials in the markets we serve as providing essential services during the COVID-19 pandemic.
-Therefore, we have continued to make fuel deliveries and provide emergency services to all areas in which we operate.
-We are closely monitoring all official pronouncements and executive orders concerning our status as an essential business.
 To date, we have not experienced any supply chain issues impacting our ability to deliver petroleum products to our customers.
-However, we are experiencing disruptions in the procurement of certain home generators.
+However, we have experienced and may continue to see disruptions in the procurement of service and installation materials.
 Since March 2020, we have implemented various measures in response to the COVID-19 pandemic, such as a majority of our office personnel working remotely.
-While these measures have not significantly impacted our ability to serve our customers to date, these measures may become strained or result in service delays, especially during the peak heating season.
+While these measures have not significantly impacted our ability to serve our customers to date, these measures may become strained or result in service delays.

 As a result of the COVID-19 pandemic, and in order to protect the safety and health of our workforce and our customers, we have expanded certain employee benefit programs and will incur additional operating costs such as sanitizing our facilities, providing personal protective equipment for our employees and providing IT infrastructure to allow many office, clerical, sales and customer service employees to work from home.
-At this time, we expect the annual cost of these undertakings to be approximately \$1.0 million.
+At this time, we expect the annual cost of these undertakings to be approximately \$2 million.

-The decline in economic activity has continued to impact our motor fuels business, which delivered 9.1% less volume in the quarter ended December 31, 2020 compared to the quarter ended December 31, 2019.
-Also, while it has not yet materially impacted our ability to serve our customers, a combination of higher than normal unemployment benefits and an increased desire of prospective employees to work from home has impacted our ability to fully staff our customer service and sales functions.
+While it has not yet materially impacted our ability to serve our customers, the continued impact of the pandemic, including but not limited to, the increased desire of prospective employees to work from home has impacted our ability to fully staff our customer service, sales and other functions.
+In addition, we expect that we will experience an increase in wage rates to fill these positions and we might need to adjust the current wage rates of existing employees.
 We cannot predict how long this staffing issue will continue, but the shortage in conjunction with any kind of spike in customer activity could cause unacceptable delays in response times and increase customer losses.

-As of December 31, 2020, we had accounts receivable of \$147.0 million, of which \$112.3 million was due from residential customers and \$34.7 million due from commercial customers.
+As of December 31, 2021, we had accounts receivable of \$178.8 million, of which \$134.5 million was due from residential customers and \$44.3 million due from commercial customers.
 Our ability to borrow from our bank group is based in part on the aging of these accounts receivable.
 If past due balances that do not meet the eligibility tests as found in our fifth amended and restated credit agreement increase from historic levels, our future ability to borrow would be reduced.

-The Company has taken advantage of certain tax and legislative actions which permitted the Company to defer certain payroll tax withholdings relating to calendar 2020 to calendar 2021 and 2022.
+The Company has taken advantage of certain tax and legislative actions which permitted the Company to defer certain calendar 2020 payroll tax withholdings to calendar 2021 and December 2022; approximately half of which were paid in fiscal 2021.